U.S. banks haunted by mortgage demons that won't go away

 PNC added $438 million to its reserves, up from $21 million a year ago.

-Bucking the trend was JPMorgan Chase & Co (JPM.N), which said claims had reached an "inflection point" and were declining.
+Bucking the trend was JPMorgan Chase & Co, which said claims had reached an "inflection point" and were declining.

 In addition to a jump in requests from Fannie Mae and Freddie Mac, Bank of America said it is getting more claims from private investors who want to meet statute of limitations requirements.
 These claimants weren't part of an $8.5 billion settlement the bank reached last year with major institutional investors.